bumbleworks/bumbleworks/doc/GUIDE.md

 Bumbleworks.start!
 ```

-### Writing a Process Definition
+### Writing our First Process Definition

+Bumbleworks, by default, will load all files in `lib/process_definitions`.
+Go ahead and create that directory, and we'll put our first process definition in there.

-In Bumbleworks, our plan above (for now, we'll ignore steps 5 and 6, mostly because we're in denial) might look something like this:
+In Bumbleworks, our plan above (for now, we'll ignore steps 5 and 6, mostly because we're in denial) might look something like the following (save this to `lib/process_definitions/build_zen_clock.rb`):

 ```ruby
 Bumbleworks.define_process 'build_zen_clock' do